York Canoe Club Committee

 Club Secretary (one position)

 Responsible for the organisation of meetings of the Committee, recording and distributing minutes of meetings.
 They are responsible for communicating and publicising the activities of the club and all correspondence relating to the business of the club.
-This will include helping the webmaster keep the website up to date and relevant, communications with BCU including BCU subscription.
+This will include helping the webmaster keep the website up to date and relevant, and communications with British Canoeing.

 Treasurer (one position)